usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

 ## Remote X-windows access

-SLAC currently provide [Fast-X](https://confluence.slac.stanford.edu/display/SCSPub/FastX) for accelerated X-window access.
+SLAC currently provides [Fast-X](https://confluence.slac.stanford.edu/display/SCSPub/FastX) for accelerated X-window access.
 Note that upon login to Fast-X, you may find some space that you can save a few files.
-Do NOT use it for anything.
+Do NOT use this space for anything.
 This space is not your main GPFS or Lustre storage, it is not accessible from the AFS or SDF environment.
 It is also subject to deletion without notice.

 SLAC is investigating [NoMachine](https://www.nomachine.com) as a replacement of Fast-X.